srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 S1 Handover
 ***************

 **Note, srsEPC does not support handover via the S1 interface, as it is designed to be a lightweight core for network-in-a-box type deployments.
-To allow for S1 handover a third party EPC must be used.**
+To support S1 handover, a third party EPC must be used.
+We will use Open5GS for the purposes of this note, however any third-party EPC supporting S1 handover can be used.**

 S1 handover takes place over the S1-interface as a UE transitions from the coverage of one eNB to the next.
 This differs from intra-enb handover as the UE is leaving the coverage of all sectors in an eNBs coverage, it is a handover to a new eNB.
 The following steps outline how this can be demonstrated using srsUE, srsENB and a third-party open source core.
 In this case the EPC from Open5GS is used.
 Other third party options would also work in this case, so long as they support S1 handover.

 The following diagram outlines the network architecture: